The Clinical and Radiological Outcome of Bovine Hydroxyapatite (Bio Hydrox) as Bone Graft

 Downloads

-Methods: This research is a descriptive study using a consecutive sampling design of all trauma patients who received bovine hydroxyapatite in our hospital institution between the period of 2016 to 2018 as the samples.
-The bovine hydroxyapatite was obtained from the tissue bank in our hospital institution.
-The results were evaluated clinically and radiologically.
-The data was tabulated and analyzed descriptively.
+Methods: This descriptive study used a consecutive sampling design, including all trauma patients who received BHA at our hospital between 2016 and 2018.
+The BHA was obtained from the tissue bank at our institution.
+The clinical and radiological outcomes were evaluated, and the data was tabulated and analyzed descriptively.

 Most read articles by the same author(s)